edwardcallow/tesco-jargon/index.md

 language.
 These include CD, DVD, AM, PM, UK.
 In these cases, the abbreviation can be used.

-Thanks to Andy King for his contributions.
+Thanks to Andrew Bruce and Andy King for their contributions.
 Think we’ve missed or got something wrong?
 Let us know at [jargon@edwardcallow.co.uk](mailto:jargon@edwardcallow.co.uk).
 If you know Git, submit a pull request on [GitHub](https://github.com/edwardcallow/tesco-jargon)

 <!-- ## Still to be defined
 We’re still searching for a simple definition for these terms…